lanejere5/lanej5/README.md

 ### Teaching and Mentorship

 I've taught 10 university math courses, led dozens of labs and tutorials, spoken in outreach seminars, and supervised student research projects.
 In total, I've worked with approximately 2500 students.
-From this experience, I've learned how to overcome communication barriers and foster deeper understanding, both of challenging mathematical concepts and between students and myself.
+From this experience, I've learned how to overcome communication barriers and foster understanding, both of challenging mathematical concepts and between myself and others.

 You can find some of my past [teaching materials on github](https://github.com/lanej5/math).